pedro-pedrosa/ts-expressions/README.md

 numeric(builder.binary(builder.constant(5), BinaryOperator.plus, builder.constant(1));
 ```

-Note that `ts-expressions` will only match overload signatures with the same number of parameters and where parameters in have compatible expression types.
+Note that `ts-expressions` will only match overload signatures with the same number of parameters and where parameters have compatible expression types.

 The following examples work: